jsapede/ohmigo-ha-pelletstove/README.md

 So said, sending a low resisance value will simulate low temperature (< target + hysteresis) and force the stove to burn up, sending a high resistor value will simulate high temperature (> target) and the stove will stop burning :

-- WTS = 5°C << STT + SHY => ignition
+- if WTS = 5°C << STT + SHY => ignition
-- WTS = 45°C >> STT => extinction
+- if WTS = 45°C >> STT => extinction

 As a gift, sending corrections to the temperature sensor (WTC +/- x°C) will allow to simulate variations in the target temperature and so allow much more than 3 time-based schedules :

--  STT = 21°C
+-  set STT = 21°C
--  WTS = 20°C + WTC and WTC = 1°C => extinction at 20°C instead of 21°C
+-  if WTS >= 20°C ohmigo send (WTS + WTC) and WTC = 1°C => (WTS + WTC) >= STT => extinction at 20°C instead of 21°C

 # Material

 The main equipement needed is a Ohmigo "[Ohm on Wifi](https://www.ohmigo.io/en/product-page/ohmigo-ohm-on-wifi)" witch has a specific firmware version including Homeassistant communication by mqtt.
+The ohmigo generates a resistive value according to a resistance setting in its UI.

 To create a fallaback on the wired sthermal sensor, we also use a simple [zigbee dry-contact with a NC/NO wiring](https://fr.aliexpress.com/item/1005005800957363.html).
+In some cas we will want to go back to the original wired sensor.

 A deported wireless zigbee / bluettooth temperature sensor (i use [xiaomi bluetooth](https://fr.aliexpress.com/item/1005006750142144.html) [converted to zigbee](https://smarthomescene.com/guides/convert-xiaomi-lywsd03mmc-from-bluetooth-to-zigbee/)).